kubermatic/kubermatic/docs/resource-handling.md

 ## Introduction

-Our reconciling is designed in a way, that we got notified whenever an object change, compare it to a desired state and if there is a diff update it.
+Our reconciling is designed in a way, that we get notified whenever an object changes, compare it to a desired state and if there is a diff, update it.
-The desired state comes from the [creators](#objectcreator) we define.
+The desired state comes from the [ObjectCreators](#objectcreator) we define.

 Kubermatic is currently going through some heavy refactoring which moves all resource handling to the `Named*Creator` functions.
 Additionally we're migrating our code to use the [controller-runtime libraries](https://github.com/kubernetes-sigs/controller-runtime).